The Auto Repair Estimate Process

-The auto repair estimate process is a simple one when we get to see the car in person.
-Although many people like to email us or text pictures of their cars, we really can determine what the condition of the car is from the inside.
-You are welcome to bring in your car anytime during our business hours or if you need to come by at another time give us a call to make an appointment.
-It’s free.
+The estimate process is a simple one, when we get to see the car in person.
+Every day we get countless of emails and texts requesting an estimate, and although many people include pictures of their cars, we really can’t determine what the real condition of the car is, specially from the inside.
+Regardless, we still give a rough estimate and that is strictly what it is a rough approximation because we won’t know what the extent of the damage until we see it for ourselves.
+You are always welcome to bring in your car anytime during our business hours or if you need to come by at another time, give us a call to make an appointment.
+It’s free!

-In order for you to get a proper auto repair estimate at our shop we prefer to look at the damage on your vehicle in person so we may see what can be repaired and what may need to be replaced.
+Any approximation we give our prospective clients over email or text is an approximation not an actual quote.
+We prefer to look at the damage on your vehicle in person so we may see what can be repaired and what may need to be replaced in order for you to get a true auto repairs estimate at our shop.
 The damage might not be limited to the exterior sheet metal.
 Depending on your vehicle, the parts may be much more expensive than the necessary labor to repair it.

-What’s In An Auto Body Auto Repair Estimate?
+What’s In An Auto Body Auto Repairs Estimate?

-On the auto repair estimate the two most expensive items will be labor and parts.
+On the estimate the two most expensive items will be labor and parts.
 The technicians labor might include doing one or more of the following below:

 - Auto body repair

 Parts is a big part of the repairs estimate, all depending on your car’s make and model.
 Parts might need to be special ordered, some are ready for pick up or delivery.
 Prices range from the type of part you or your insurance company wants or approves.
 Here are a few types of parts available:

 - NOS (New-Old-Stock)

 - OEM (Original Equipment Manufacturer)